Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Thermodynamic Cycle

-Alchemical transformations that modulate the strength of interactions between atoms often face an ``end-point catastrophe'' where free energy changes are numerically unstable \cite{Michel2010}.
-To circumvent this issue, a set of soft Lennard-Jones repulsive and electrostatic grids is introduced between milestones c\&d.
-In these soft grids, the original grid value, $v_{o}$, is replaced with $v_{max} \tanh \left( v_o/v_{max} \right)$. (\citet{Gallicchio2012} also used a hyperbolic tangent energy cap.)
-For the soft Lennard-Jones repulsive grid, $v_{max} = 10.0$ kJ$^{1/2}$ mol$^{-1/2}$.
-To prevent ligands from being ``pinned'' by electrostatics, the soft electrostatic grid uses as maximum value such that the electrostatic energy is less than or equal to the soft Lennard-Jones repulsive energy for every heavy atom at every grid point.
+Alchemical transformations that modulate the strength of interactions between atoms often face an ``end-point catastrophe'' in which free energy changes are numerically unstable \cite{Michel2010}.
+The end-point catastrophe occurs because steric overlaps that do not lead to high energies when molecules are decoupled can do so when coupling is added.
+To circumvent this issue, a set of soft Lennard-Jones repulsive and electrostatic grids is introduced between milestones C and D. In these soft grids, the original grid value, $v_{o}$, is replaced with $v_{max} \tanh \left( v_o/v_{max} \right)$. (\citet{Gallicchio2012} also used a hyperbolic tangent energy cap.)
+For the soft Lennard-Jones repulsive grid, $v_{max} = 10.0$ kJ mol$^{-1/2}$.
+A potential issue with soft Lennard-Jones is that they can be overwhelmed by electrostatic contributions.
+To circumvent this issue of electrostatic pinning, the soft electrostatic grid uses as maximum value such that the electrostatic energy is less than or equal to the soft Lennard-Jones repulsive energy for every heavy atom at every grid point.
 This is established by setting $v_{max}$ for the electrostatic grid to 10 times the minimum ratio of Lennard-Jones and electrostatic scaling factors.
 The reduced potential energy is switched according to the protocol,

 This protocol turns on the soft grids first, and then the unperturbed grids (Figure \ref{fig:grid_scaling}).
-The potential is consistent with milestone c at $\alpha=0$ and milestone d at $\alpha=1$.
+The potential is consistent with milestone C at $\alpha=0$ and milestone D at $\alpha=1$.